takeicoin/takeicoin/doc/README.md

 Setup
 ---------------------
-[TakeiCoin-Qt](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
+[TAKCoin-Qt](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 ### Unix

-You need the Qt4 run-time libraries to run TakeiCoin-Qt.
+You need the Qt4 run-time libraries to run TAKCoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4